pranitsethi/Median/README.md

 quickselect is a selection algorithm to find the kth smallest element in an unordered list.
 It is related to the quicksort sorting algorithm.
 Like quicksort, it is efficient in practice and has good average-case performance (O(n)), but has poor worst-case performance.
 Quickselect and its variants are the selection algorithms most often used in efficient real-world implementations (courtesy: wikipedia)

 quickselect is an in-place algorithm which helps with memory constraints here; also eliminating tail recursion helps.
 We won't describe quickselect in detail since its readily availiable.

+we will use the median of three partitioning method.
+Choosing the median of the first, middle amd final element as the partioning element and cutting off the recursion can improve the performance.
+This method is a simple example of a probablistic algorithm -- one that uses randomness to achieve good performance wit high probability.

 Therefore, if we notice falling into degenerate quickselect behaviour (O(n^2)), then we will switch to median of medians.